Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 ## Overview

-Scans a logfile for set of pattern or regex and alerts on the number of findings.
+Scans a logfile for matching patterns or regular expressions and alerts based on the number of matches found.
+Supports both simple string matching (`--warning-pattern`, `--critical-pattern`) and Python regular expressions (`--warning-regex`, `--critical-regex`).
+Lines can be excluded via `--ignore-pattern` or `--ignore-regex`.

-Use `--warning-pattern` or `--warning-regex` to limit which lines will be considered a warning.
-Then use `-warning` to set the number of matches that will actually trigger a warning.

-The same applies to the `critical` counterparts.
+**Alerting Logic:**

+* WARN when the number of warning matches (new + old) reaches `--warning` (default: 1)
+* CRIT when the number of critical matches (new + old) reaches `--critical` (default: 1)
+* Matches persist and continue to trigger alerts either for `--alarm-duration` minutes (default: 60) or until the Icinga service is acknowledged (when `--icinga-callback` is enabled)

+**Data Collection:**

+* Reads the logfile forward from the last known offset, only scanning new lines since the previous run
+* Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
+* Uses SQLite state persistence to store the file offset and all matching lines between runs
-* The `pattern` arguments are compared using the python `in` operator.
-This is more efficient than using a regex in most cases.
+* Pattern arguments use the Python `in` operator for simple substring matching, which is faster than regex in most cases
-* The `regex` arguments are compared using Python regex.

-With this check, you can acknowledge the warning in IcingaWeb, so that the check changes back to OK.
-To enable the check plugin to get the ACK status from Icinga and therefore automatically switch to OK, you have to create an Icinga API User like so:
+**Compatibility:**

+* Cross-platform: Linux, Windows

+**Important Notes:**

+* Requires root or sudo to access most system logfiles
+* At least one `--warning-pattern`, `--warning-regex`, `--critical-pattern`, or `--critical-regex` must be specified
+* When using `--icinga-callback`, the parameters `--icinga-url`, `--icinga-password`, `--icinga-username`, and `--icinga-service-name` are all required.
+Create an Icinga API user like so:

 ```text
 object ApiUser "linuxfabrik-check-logfile" {